Onychophora: Ecology

-The velvet worm's important predators are primarily various spiders and centipedes, along with rodents and birds, such as, in Central America, the clay-coloured thrush (Turdus grayi).
+The velvet worm's important predators are primarily arthropods such as various spiders and centipedes, along with tetrapods such as rodents and birds.
 In South America, Hemprichi's coral snake (Micrurus hemprichii) feeds almost exclusively on velvet worms.

-For defence, some species roll themselves reflexively into a spiral, while they can also fight off smaller opponents by ejecting slime.
+For defense, some species roll themselves reflexively into a spiral, while they can also fight off smaller opponents by ejecting slime.
 Various mites (Acari) are known to be ectoparasites infesting the skin of the velvet worm.
 Skin injuries are usually accompanied by bacterial infections, which are almost always fatal.